 How COVID-19 influenced MS Service in Hull – Implementation of Official Guidelines and Recommendations

-This project was awarded runner-up in the Project Award 2020.View more projects
+This project was awarded runner-up .View more projects

 All of our attendees carry out a piece of research in an area of MS clinical practice or treatment that interests them.